 Upper Pine River Fire Protection District

-The Upper Pine River Fire Protection District provides all-risk fire, rescue and emergency medical services to 265 square miles of eastern La Plata County, southwest Colorado, not far from the Four Corners of Colorado, New Mexico, Arizona, and Utah.
+The Upper Pine River Fire Protection District provides all-risk fire, rescue and emergency medical services to 284 square miles of eastern La Plata County and a small portion of western Archuleta County in southwest Colorado, not far from the Four Corners of Colorado, New Mexico, Arizona, and Utah.
 The District serves a permanent population of approximately 15,000 residents.
 Because this is a popular vacation area our summer population can climb to 30,000.
 More About Us...

 FOR IMMEDIATE RELEASE

 .
 The use of a campfire, coal or wood-burning stove, any type of charcoal grill or open fire in any undeveloped area is prohibited.
 The fire restrictions do not include charcoal fires in suitable containers or gas grills for barbeques at private residences or fires within designated campground pits with protective grates; however, residents and visitors alike must not leave these fires unattended and must carefully and fully extinguish them after use.